veerajagannadham/Enterprise-Web-Development---Assignment-1/movie-reviews-api/README.md

 Here's the comprehensive API documentation with properly formatted endpoints and curl examples:
+## Enterprise Web Development module - Serverless REST Assignment.
 # Assignment 1 Movie API Documentation

+__Name:__ Veera

+__Demo:__ ... link to your YouTube video demonstration ......

+### Overview.

+This repository contains the AWS CDK infrastructure code for a Movie Reviews API, which allows users to authenticate using Amazon Cognito, submit movie reviews, update reviews, retrieve translations of reviews using AWS Translate, and store them in Amazon DynamoDB.
+The API is secured using API Gateway with Cognito Authorizer, and Lambda functions are used to process API requests.

+### App API endpoints.

+GET /movies – Retrieves a list of movies.

+POST /movies/reviews – Allows an authenticated user to submit a movie review.

+PUT /movies/{movieId}/reviews/{reviewId} – Allows an authenticated user to update their review.

+GET /reviews/{reviewId}/{movieId}/translation – Retrieves the translated version of a review.

 ## Base URL
 `https://y99h6zhtd2.execute-api.us-east-1.amazonaws.com/prod`